 When the weather gets hot and sticky, Dion Hibdon checks the bass’ summertime menu to determine which lures to throw.

 “The forage is always a big deal,” Hibdon says.
 “You have to be around the food.”
-The Missouri pro knows in his neck of the woods that shad and crayfish are the main staples of bass during the summertime so he opts for lures that best imitate the forage.
+The Missouri pro knows in his neck of the woods that shad and crayfish are the main staples of bass during the summertime, so he opts for lures that best imitate the forage.

-During low-light conditions, Hibdon finds bass hugging the bottom so he selects crayfish-imitating lures.
-“As the sun comes up and the current gets to flowing a little bit then I go to those shad-oriented baits,” Hibdon says.
+Hibdon finds bass hugging the bottom during low-light conditions, so he selects crayfish-imitating lures.
+“As the sun comes up and the current gets to flowing a little bit, then I go to those shad-oriented baits,” Hibdon says.

 Here are Hibdon’s five favorite lures for catching summertime bass from top to bottom.

 When he notices bass keep bumping or tapping his swimbait, Hibdon switches to a flutter spoon, which has an erratic action that triggers those fickle fish into biting.
-Most of the time Hibdon selects a 1/2- or 5/8-ounce bait for his flutter spoon tactics.
+Most of the time, Hibdon selects a 1/2- or 5/8-ounce bait for his flutter spoon tactics.

-Hibdon starts his flutter spoon presentation by letting the lure fall to the bottom.
-‘I just kind of hop it up off the bottom and then I follow it back down,” he says.
-“If you let it free fall back down it gets to the bottom a little bit faster.
-But if you hop it up and kind of hold tension and follow it back down it falls quite a bit slower.”
-Hibdon jerks the spoon about the length of his 7 1/2-foot rod so he estimates the spoon is hopping 6 to 10 feet off the bottom on each jerk.
+Hibdon starts his flutter spoon presentation by letting the lure fall to the bottom. " I just kinda hop it up off the bottom, and then I follow it back down,” he says.
+“If you let it free fall back down, it gets to the bottom faster.
+But if you hop it up and kind of hold tension and follow it back down, it falls quite a bit slower.”
+Hibdon jerks the spoon about the length of his 7 1/2-foot rod, so he estimates the spoon hops 6 to 10 feet off the bottom on each jerk.

 When all other lures fail to produce a bite for Hibdon, he can always catch summertime bass on a Texas-rigged plastic worm.

 When targeting shallow bass around docks or boulders, Hibdon opts for a flipping or casting jig in lighter weights (3/8 ounce or less).
-He wants a more natural-looking fall for his lure so Hibdon tips his jig with a Ledgerock Lures plastic craw that generates less action than curly-tail trailers.
+He wants a more natural-looking fall for his lure, so Hibdon tips his jig with a Ledgerock Lures plastic craw that generates less action than curly-tail trailers.

 If he finds bass hugging the bottom 20 feet deep, Hibdon chooses a 3/4-ounce football jig for probing the bottom.
 He will upgrade to a 1-ounce jig if a lot of current is flowing in his area.
-He wants his deep-water jig to produce a lot of swimming action so Hibdon pairs it with a twin-tail plastic grub or a Strike King Rage Bug.
+He wants his deep-water jig to produce a lot of swimming action, so Hibdon pairs it with a twin-tail plastic grub or a Strike King Rage Bug.